lizastark/GitHub101/README.md

 **4. Copy link**

 **5. Open terminal and cd into folder/directory where you want to store it**
-- I store all my repositories in a folder called 'GitHub'.
+- I store all my repositories in a folder called 'GitHub' so my terminal command would look like `cd GitHub`
 - *Remember: Directories can be anywhere AND do not put repos inside repos.*

 **6. Type git clone command in terminal and copy link**